tetrotibo/artalogue/README.md

 ## Built With

-- FileMaker Pro 19 – custom database application
+- FileMaker Pro 19 – for building the custom database interface and logic
-- MBS plugin (MonkeyBread Software)
+- MBS plugin (MonkeyBread Software) – to extend FileMaker’s automation and scripting features
-- JavaScript
+- JavaScript – for interacting with web elements in the Etsy form
-- AppleScript
+- AppleScript – to simulate user keystrokes so the HTML form registers inputs as manually typed

 ## Features

 - Artwork metadata encoding with dropdown-driven consistency
 - Automatic generation of unique serial numbers based on technique and creation date
 - Semi-automated Etsy listing population including image and video uploads
 - Media manager with custom export resolutions and formats
 - Visual clarity and fast onboarding for artists and non-tech-savvy users

 ## Licensing
 Application, screenshots and demo video are all original works and protected.
-See [LICENSE](https://github.com/tetrotibo/artalogue/blob/main/LICENSE.txt) for details regarding code and media usage rights.
+See [LICENSE](https://github.com/tetrotibo/artalogue/blob/main/LICENSE.txt) for details regarding code an